-PROXY STATEMENT FOR 2018 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR 2020 ANNUAL MEETING OF STOCKHOLDERS

-April 5, 2018
+April 3, 2020

-This Proxy Statement is furnished to the stockholders of ICU Medical, Inc. (the "Company") in connection with the solicitation of proxies by the Board of Directors (the "Board") of the Company for use at the 2018 Annual Meeting of Stockholders of the Company (the "Annual Meeting"), for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
+This Proxy Statement is furnished to the stockholders of ICU Medical, Inc. (the "Company" or "ICU") in connection with the solicitation of proxies by the Board of Directors (the "Board") of the Company for use at the 2020 Annual Meeting of Stockholders of the Company (the "Annual Meeting"), for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
+First person pronouns used in this Proxy Statement, such as "we," "us," and "our," refer to ICU and its subsidiaries unless context requires otherwise.

-The Notice, this Proxy Statement, the annual report to stockholders and the proxy card are being made available to stockholders on or about April 5, 2018.
+The Notice, this Proxy Statement, the annual report to stockholders and the proxy card are being made available to stockholders on or about April 3, 2020.